How to get Google Analytics data into Freshsales CRM

 Channel Drildown 2 = Brand Campaign

-Channel Drilldown 3 = Dropdox
+Channel Drilldown 3 = Dropbox

-On top of the Channel information, Attributer also captures the visitor's first landing page (for instance, www.dropbox.com/features/cloud-storage) as well as the first landing page group (i.e. Features).
+On top of the channel information, Attributer also captures the visitor's first landing page (for instance, www.dropbox.com/features/cloud-storage) as well as the first landing page group (i.e. Features).

 3. Google Analytics data is passed into Freshsales CRM